© Bank of America Corporation. All rights reserved.

 When things go bad: Wealth erodes rapidly from such things as overspending, failure to hold productive employment and psychological issues such as mental illness, addiction or the inability to maintain stable social connections.

-Adequate preparation allows preservation strategies to maintain assets for a generation or two.
+Adequate preparation can help preservation strategies to maintain assets for a generation or two.
 Inadequate preparation often tips over into failures to launch, attitudes of entitlement and even lawsuits.
 Ultimately the numerical growth of the family will deplete the wealth.

 Metaphor: Here our erstwhile goose is entrusted to third-party farmers charged with keeping the goose healthy and productive.
 Eggs are distributed to the beneficiaries who use them as they see fit.
 Eventually, the law of large numbers and the limits of productivity exhaust the goose, and she dies.